ottomp24/ottomp24/D365FO/CropperControl/README.md

 This control has been created using the Microsoft Extensibility Framework along with HTML5, CSS3 and JavaScript.

 For this demo, open source cropperjs library was used.
-More details on such library: https://fengyuanchen.github.io/cropperjs/.
+More details: https://fengyuanchen.github.io/cropperjs/.
+No modifications were made to such library and it's only used to demonstrate how Extensible Controls work fine with any JavaScript library.
+All rights belongs to the owner only.